parsiad/mfhowards/README.md

-# matrix-free-policy-iteration
+# mfhowards
 A matrix free implementation of policy iteration (a.k.a.
-Howard's algorithm)
+Howard's algorithm) in C++